firavoyage/blogging/readme.md

   - our brains have to work to translate the black squiggles on the page into words and then interpret the meaning and intent of those words.
   - when a character is described as tall with brown hair, a reader creates her own picture.
   - tv takes all that good imagination away.
-- stay focused, keep shipping.
-  - build early, build always.
-  - improve yourself, write solid/simple/stupid code.
 - world is powered by solitude.
   - gravitated and spellbound
   - beautifully advance
   - do have faith in what you are doing
   - live in the future and build what's missing
   - life is a long-plank game
+  - character is destiny
 - tell me, and i will forget.
   - show me, and i may remember.
   - involve me, and i will understand.
-  - confucius circa 450 bc
-- and this is the message we have heard from him and announce to you:
 - god is light, and in him there is no darkness at all.
   - if we say we have fellowship with him yet walk in the darkness, we lie and do not practice the truth.
   - but if we walk in the light as he is in the light, we have fellowship with one another, and the blood of jesus his son cleanses us from all sin.
-- character is destiny
 - soli deo gloria.
 - memento mori.
 - 遂迷不复得路